 CVD is the leading cause of death among patients with T2D.3 As the prevalence of T2D continues to increase rapidly worldwide, effective interventions to address T2D and CVD risk are critical.
 A low-carbohydrate diet is one of the approaches for T2D management.
-Recently, a 10-week carbohydrate-restricted intervention that achieved nutritional ketosis (the metabolic state in which ketone bodies are produced and utilized as the main energy source for the body instead of glucose) demonstrated improved glycemic control for outpatients with T2D.4
+In a 2017 study, a 10-week carbohydrate-restricted intervention that achieved nutritional ketosis (the metabolic state in which ketone bodies are produced and utilized as the main energy source for the body instead of glucose) demonstrated improved glycemic control for outpatients with T2D.4

 In order to understand the long-term effects of this novel intervention, a research team led by Virta Health (San Francisco, CA) and Indiana University Health (Lafayette, IN) recruited 262 outpatients with T2D to participate in a 1-year clinical study (Clinicaltrials.gov Identifier NCT02519309).
 Patients received individualized nutrition recommendations from a remote care team (including health coach and physician) to achieve and sustain nutritional ketosis.
 Social support was also offered via an online peer community.
 A web-based app was provided to patients for biomarker reporting and monitoring, including body weight, blood glucose and blood ketone level.
 A comparison group of patients (n=87) received their usual care from their own medical providers and diabetes education program.
 Various biomarkers of glycemic control and CVD risk were assessed in both groups at baseline and at the end of the study.